 Fixing the privacy settings on Instagram is pretty simple.
 What you only need to do is tap the profile icon and then tap the Settings icon.
 There you will see Private Account.
 Turn on the feature to make your Instagram account private for good.

-By adjusting the privacy settings of your apps and iOS or android devices, you can prevent the leaking of your private data, and keep your Internet privacy secure.
+By adjusting the privacy settings of your apps and iOS or Android devices, you can prevent the leaking of your private data, and keep your web privacy secure.